feet on bathroom scales

 In other words, have variety available for foods you want to eat more of and less variety for the things you want to eat less of.

 The book is almost 60,000 words, 190 hacks and 370+ scientific references.
 There have to be some that will work for you!
-This practical book offers hope and help whether you are wanting to lose weight, maintain the weight you’ve already lost, unzip your brain from its food obsession or deal with unhelpful people.
+This practical book offers hope and help whether you want to lose weight, maintain the weight you’ve already lost, unzip your brain from its food obsession or deal with unhelpful people.

 I’ve had some great endorsements for the book.
 Here’s one of them from Dr Sue Kenneally MBBS MRCGP MSc ANutr DipIBLM/BSLM, UK, GP, nutrition expert, bariatric physician: